 When his den took over planning for last year’s Pack 500 banquet (responsibility for major events rotates among the dens), Itenson made some major changes, including putting all the announcements in a slideshow, not in the script, and filling the time he saved with a performance by a troupe of Japanese drummers.
-His ideas will help you talk less, communicate better, and keep boys and parents entertained at your pack’s blue and gold banquet.
+His ideas will help you talk less, communicate better, and keep Scouts and parents entertained at your pack’s blue and gold banquet.

 Getting to the (Power)Point

 For his banquet, Itenson spliced together photos of recent pack activities, slides announcing upcoming events and a World Friendship Fund video (in keeping with the event’s theme, which was world Scouting).
 To ensure that parents saw the informational slides, he interspersed them with photos of Cub Scouts in action.
 They had to keep watching, he says, because “maybe one more picture of their kid may come up.”

 Itenson showed each informational slide only once, but you could easily loop the slides throughout the banquet.
 Even then, of course, you’ll need to communicate more details in other ways, such as through your pack newsletter, handouts or social media.